 In this article I would like to show you why inclusion is worth it, and how it can benefit many other clients, not only blind people.
 I am sure you have heard the arguments that accessibility is the law and it is our social and moral responsibility.
 This is true, but I would like to show you that it actually makes business sense.

-According to the World Health Organization, currently there are 39 million completely blind people around the world.
+According to the World Health Organization, currently, there are 39 million completely blind people around the world.

 Let’s look at what is 39 million people:

-• The number of people who speak Polish as their native tongue
+- The number of people who speak Polish as their native tongue

-• The number of people who live in Ukraine
+- The number of people who live in Ukraine

-• The number of people who live in California
+- The number of people who live in California

-• The number of people who live in Sao Paulo and Mexico City together
+- The number of people who live in Sao Paulo and Mexico City together

-• The number of people who live with HIV
+- The number of people who live with HIV

 This means, one out of 200 people, or 0.5 percent of the population.
 Depending on where you live, you may say that this doesn’t sound right, you don’t meet that many blind people.
 This is correct.
 The density of blind people will largely depend on two factors, healthcare and accessibility.
-There are parts of the world where healthcare and eyecare is not widely available, thus there will be more blind people.
+There are parts of the world where healthcare and eyecare are not widely available, thus there will be more blind people.
 Then there are areas where public transportation and walkable roads are not available, and it will make it much harder for blind people to get around.
 The other extreme is in big cities where there are schools and associations of blind people, good public transportation, accessible shopping and entertainment.
 You may find that there are more than one out of 200 people are blind who walk the streets in those areas.

 Depending on what is the situation around your business, you may have different feelings about spending time and money to make the environment inclusive for blind people.
 When we say that one out of five people has a disability, it is easy to understand that making the environment inclusive makes business sense.
 But when it is a half percent, this argument may not work that well.
 However, there is much more to it, and what you make accessible or inclusive for blind people may benefit others, or enhance the experience overall regardless of eyesight.